 There are some, like Apple’s CEO Tim Cook, who argues that it’s as important, if not more important, than learning a second language.

 In 2016, Fast Company writer Jonathan Stern argued that coding is more than just job security.
-In an interview with Zach Sims, founder of ever popular Code Academy, Sims suggests it’s the fourth “R” of learning.
-He said, “Classically there are the the Rs of literacy: reading, writing, and arithmetic.
+In an interview with Zach Sims, founder of ever-popular Code Academy, Sims suggests it’s the fourth “R” of learning.
+He said, “Classically there is the Rs of literacy: reading, writing, and arithmetic.
 We think that algorithm should be the fourth R. It is a foundational set of skills and framework for people to have in the 21st century.”

 He further explained that it’s more than just jobs.
 It’s thinking.
 In the Fast Company article, Sims said, “You find plenty of bugs in code.
 How do you go through a systematic process of finding and eliminating error?
 In coding, you learn that it’s okay how to make mistakes, as long as you know how to fix them.”

-In terms of 4 C’s of 21st century learning–critical thinking, communication, collaboration, and creativity–coding fits right in.
+In terms of the 4 C’s of 21st-century learning–critical thinking, communication, collaboration, and creativity–coding fits right in.
 Fixing mistakes requires critical thinking and creativity.
 If you’re working with a group of people to fix a lot of mistakes, it likely requires communication and collaboration, too.